Bukovyna Stadium

 Bukovyna Stadium is a multi-use stadium in Chernivtsi, Ukraine.
 It is used mostly for football matches, and is the home of FC Bukovyna Chernivtsi.
+The stadium hosts matches of the Ukrainian Championship and the Ukrainian Cup, as well as matches of the veteran championship, children's and youth tournaments, and the finals of the Chernivtsi Regional Cup.
 The stadium holds 12,000 spectators.